 Here's what we're learning about next week:

-- Math: Multiplication
+- Math: Division

 Please remember that my door is always open if you have any questions or concerns.
 I also check email frequently.
 Together we are partners in your child’s education!